THAIest

 Koh Lipe Island has three main beaches.
 Pattaya Beach, a beautiful shallow beach where you can find good accommodation, great restaurants, beach bars and Thai massage parlors.
 A beautiful Sunrise Beach is completely different from Pattaya Beach as it is calm and idyllic, making this place ideal for snorkeling, kayaking and relaxation.
 Sunset Beach is a smaller and quieter beach in the northwest of the island and, of course, this is an ideal place for an unmissable sunset.
 The center of Koh Lipe is intersected by a Walking Street which is full of shops, restaurants, bars, services and massage parlors.

-Koh Lipe has far fewer tourists than Phuket or Samui, but it does not lack perfect beaches and accommodation from simple bamboo huts to large luxury hotels.
+Being one of a less touristy islands in Thailand, Koh Lipe has far fewer tourists than Phuket or Samui, but it does not lack perfect beaches and accommodation from simple bamboo huts to large luxury hotels.
 This is an ideal place for couples, families and those of you who want to relax on the beach.

 Where to stay in Koh Lipe?